spotlightpa/poor-richard/content/interactives/court-quiz.md

 +++

 Pennsylvania's Nov.
 4 election will feature [critical statewide judicial races](/news/2025/09/pennsylvania-election-2025-commonwealth-superior-court-candidates-elections/), as well as retention elections that will [determine](/news/2025/09/judicial-retention-supreme-court-2025-guide-elections/) whether three Supreme Court justices get additional terms.

+How much do you know about the commonwealth’s three appellate courts?
+Test your knowledge using the quick quiz below.

 <div class="my-8 flex flex-row flex-wrap gap-4 justify-around">